maperial/maperial.github.io/_posts/2014-11-27-shade-animation.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-Add this to play with the fusion controls
+Add this to play with the fusion controls :
 {% highlight js %}
 maperial.addFusionControls({
   layer : landscape
 });
 {% endhighlight %}

-Then if you play with the sliders to test the Fusion settings, you'll see everything is dynamically refreshed, while the shade animation keeps going on.
+Now if you play with the sliders to test the Fusion settings, you'll see everything is dynamically refreshed, while the shade animation keeps going on.

 Complete [documentation](/documentation/Maperial.html#addShadeControls) for options.